Low-Metallicity Star Formation Survey in Sh2-284 (LZ-STAR). II. The initial mass function: The initial mass function of S284-EC1

 The log-normal fits were carried out for the regions of the cluster with the highest completeness, i.e., outside 200 pixel radius.
 However, despite the poor completeness for both the brightest and faintest stars closer to the center, the IMF here can still be probed over a more limited mass range.
 Table~\ref{fit_powlaw} summarizes the best-fit power-laws for the mass range $0.2-0.7\:M_\odot$ for 1 Myr isochrones and $0.3-0.8\:M_\odot$ for the 2 Myr isochrones for the whole cluster, i.e., from 0-1000 pixels in radius.

 The uncertainties on the individual power-law fits are relatively large due to the small mass range fitted, dictated by the completeness limit and the saturation limit.
 Since the extinction cannot be estimated for the higher mass stars that are saturated, they are not included in the discussion.
-The average power law index for the different fits and metallicities is $-1.0\pm0.3$, i.e., slightly shallower, but still consistent with, the Salpeter value.
+The average power law index for the different fits and metallicities is $-1.0\pm0.3$, i.e., slightly shallower, but still consistent with, the Salpeter {value, and also consistent with the slightly top-heavy higher mass IMFs measured in the LMC \citep{schneider} and in other outer Galaxy star-forming regions \citep{yasui23}.}